-- Personalized, integrated, and relevant views of all learning opportunities on our internal learning portal, our external learning portal MS Learn, and LinkedIn Learning that is available to all employees worldwide. - In-the-classroom learning, learning "pods," our early-in-career Aspire program, and manager excellence communities. - On-the-job "stretch" and advancement opportunities. - Managers holding conversations about employees' career and development plans, coaching on career opportunities, and programs like mentoring and sponsorship. - Customized manager learning to build people manager capabilities and similar learning solutions to build leadership skills for all employees including differentiated leadership development programs.

-New employee orientation covering a range of topics including company values, culture, and Standards of Business Conduct, as well as ongoing onboarding program.
+- Personalized, integrated, and relevant views of all learning opportunities on both our internal learning portal Learning (Viva Learning + LinkedIn Learning) and our external learning portal MS Learn are available to all employees worldwide. - In-the-classroom learning, learning cohorts, our early-in-career Aspire program, and manager excellence communities. - Required learning for all employees and managers on topics such as compliance, regulation, company culture, leadership, and management.
+This includes the annual Standards of Business Conduct training. - On-the-job "stretch" and advancement opportunities. - Managers holding conversations about employees' career and development plans, coaching on career opportunities, and programs like mentoring and sponsorship. - Customized manager learning to build people manager capabilities and similar learning solutions to build leadership skills for all employees including differentiated leadership development programs. - New employee orientation covering a range of topics including company values, and culture, as well as ongoing onboarding programs. - New tools to assist managers and employees in learning how to operate, be productive, and connect in the new flexible hybrid world of work.
+These include quick guides for teams to use, such as Creating Team Agreements, Reconnecting as a Team, and Running Effective Hybrid Meetings.

-Our employees embrace the growth mindset and take advantage of the formal learning opportunities as well as thousands of informal and onthe-job learning opportunities.
-In terms of formal on-line learning solutions, in fiscal year 2021 our employees completed over 5 million courses, averaging over 18 hours per employee.
+Our employees embrace the growth mindset and take advantage of the formal learning opportunities as well as thousands of informal and on-the-job learning opportunities.
+In terms of formal on-line learning solutions, in fiscal year 2022 our employees completed over 4.7 million courses, averaging over 14 hours per employee.
 Given our focus on understanding core company beliefs and compliance topics, all employees complete required learning programs like Standards of Business Conduct, Privacy, Unconscious Bias, and preventing harassment courses.
 Our corporate learning portal has over 100,000 average monthly active users.
-All of our approximately 23,000 people managers must complete between 25-30 hours of required manager capability and excellence training and are assigned ongoing required training each year.
+We have over 27,000 people managers, all of whom must complete between 20-33 hours of required manager capability and excellence training and are assigned ongoing required training each year.
 In addition, all employees complete skills training based on the profession they are in each year.